 Federal funds are the funds that depository institutions keep in their accounts at the Federal Reserve bank in their district.
 Depository institutions are financial institutions that accept deposits and make loans, which include commercial banks, savings banks, savings and loan associations, credit unions, thrifts, as well as U.S. branches and agencies of foreign banks, and other domestic banking entities that finance international transactions.
 Commercial banks are the largest holders of federal funds.
 Money is kept in these accounts because the Federal Reserve requires that a certain percentage of the institution's deposits be kept in its Federal Reserve account (reserve requirements), and because this money is used to clear transactions with other banks.
 For instance, if a customer writes a check for $100 to a business with a different bank, then the business deposits the check with its bank.
 The bank sends the check to the Federal Reserve bank in its district, where the Federal Reserve credits the bank of the business for $100 and debits the bank of the customer for $100.
 Hence, the reserve balance of the business's bank increases by $100 and the reserve balance of the customer's bank decreases by the same amount.

 On each business day, banks decide how much reserves they want to have at the end of the day.
 As the day progresses, business activity will either increase or decrease the amount of reserves that they will have.
 It is this daily difference between actual reserves and desired reserves that causes banks to borrow or lend to each other.
+In the United States, banks must formally satisfy the reserve requirements at the end of each 2-week reserve maintenance period.

 Small banks generally have excess reserves, while large commercial banks in major urban centers usually have less than the required reserves.
 Hence, the large commercial banks borrow from the smaller banks to maintain their required, or desired, level of reserves.
 Generally, the banks deal directly with each other, and with correspondent banks, which have accounts at the commercial bank.
 However, if a bank cannot satisfy its reserve requirements from its traditional lenders, then it will use a broker.
 This interbank lending and borrowing to maintain levels of reserves constitutes the federal funds market.
 The terms for most transactions are overnight because reserves fluctuate daily, but can range up to 6 months.